Audio Transfer Learning Using Experiment Manager

 params.Network.
 The helper function

-extractSpectrogram processes the input data to the format expected by each respective network type.
+extractSpectrogram processes the input data to the format required by each network.
 The helper function

 getLayers returns a

-layerGraph (Deep Learning Toolbox) object that represents the architecture of the desired network.
+layerGraph object that represents the architecture of the network.

 tdsTrain = transform(adsTrain,@(x)extractSpectrogram(x,params.Network)); tdsValidation = transform(adsValidation,@(x)extractSpectrogram(x,params.Network));